Conway Collis

 President & CEO

-Collis was previously Senior Counsel and Chief Public Policy Officer for the Daughters of Charity Health System where he created and guided enactment of state non-tax revenue legislation and required federal approval that has provided $40 billion to serve Medicaid patients in CA.
+Collis was previously Senior Counsel and Chief Public Policy Officer for the Daughters of Charity Health System, where he created and guided enactment of state non-tax revenue legislation and the required federal approval.
+This legislation has provided $40 billion in federal funding to serve California Medicaid patients.

-As an elected member and Chair of the California Tax Board, he directed reform of the state sales and income tax bureaucracies, sponsored successful measures including the Taxpayers Bill of Rights, tax code enforcement of laws against discriminatory practices, and childcare tax credits.
+His public service has also extended into elected office.
+As an elected member and Chair of the California State Board of Equalization, he directed reform of the state sales and income tax bureaucracies and sponsored successful measures including the Taxpayers’ Bill of Rights, tax code enforcement of laws against discriminatory practices, and childcare tax credits.
+Following law school, he served as counsel on the U.S. Senate Committee on Labor and Public Welfare, working on domestic social programs, legal services, and related issues.

-Collis was the founding Board Chair of the National Foster Youth Institute from 2012-2021, now serving on the Board, co-chaired the CA Lifting Children and Families Out of Poverty Task Force and chaired the State Senate Bi-Partisan Task Force on Homelessness.
+Throughout his career, Collis has also served in key leadership roles across nonprofit and civic institutions.
+He was the founding Board Chair of the National Foster Youth Institute from 2012 to 2021 and continues to serve on its Board; he co-chaired the CA Lifting Children and Families Out of Poverty Task Force and chaired the State Senate Bi-Partisan Task Force on Homelessness.

 He is a graduate of Occidental College and Stanford Law School.